Disentangling the Faraday rotation sky: Sky Priors

 \section{Sky Priors}

 Here, we summarize the priors on the $\LoS{\Bp{}}{gal}$, $\DM{gal}$ and $\Len{EM, DM}$ sky models.
+As discussed in Sect. \ref{sec:models}, these are modelled as (log-)normal processes with an unknown correlation function, for which we set a priori constraints, following the generic model developed in \citep{2022Arras}.
+In the specific instance of correlations on the unit sphere, this model aims to represent a field $s$ via

+where the global mean of the field is modelled via the first three terms with hyperparameters $m_0, \sigma_0 $ and $\sigma_{\sigma, 0}$.
+The second part encodes the correlation structure of the field, with $\mathcal{F}$ denoting the spherical harmonic transform and $T_\ell$ an angular correlation kernel.
+The excitation terms $\xi_x$ form the parameter space of the model that is constrained in the inference and are a-prior standard normal distributed, while the hyperparameters encode a priori assumptions on the correlation function.
+The kernel is modelled via

+where have borrowed the notation of \citet{2020Leike}, in that $\mathrm{Exp}*$ is denoting exponentiation of the coordinates, i.e. going from $\log(\ell)$ to $\ell$.
+This equation parametrizes a power law in log-log space with the slope modelled by $m_s$ and $\sigma_s$ terms, amplitude modelled by the $m_a$ and $\sigma_a$ terms, the normalization of the power spectrum $N$ and an additional term $f$ responsible for deviations from the power law.
+We do not write out $f$ and $N$ here to keep our notation simple, but refer to \citet{2022Arras} for details.
+This field model depends on hyperparameters $\left(m_0, \sigma_0, \sigma_{\sigma, 0}, m_s, \sigma_s, m_a, \sigma_a, m_\eta, \sigma_\eta \right)$.
+We summarize our choice of hyperparameters in Table \ref{tab:params}.

-As discussed in Sect. \ref{sec:models}, these are modelled as Gaussian processes with an unknown correlation structure, for which we set a priori constraints, following the model developed in \citep{2022Arras}.
-The hyperparameters of the model are chosen such that mean and variance of the Gaussian processes easily cover the plausible scales for each of the three physical quantities.
-Furthermore, the prior on the angular correlation length is chosen as wide as numerically possible.
-We illustrate the priors in Fig. \ref{fig:priors}.
+The hyperparameters of the model are chosen such that mean and variance of the overall resulting field models easily cover the plausible scales for each of the three physical quantities, as discussed Sect. \ref{sec:observables}, in order to not bias the inference.
+The width of the priors is also often limited by numerical issues, as the exponentiation and multiplication of fields easily produces values beyond what is numerically representable.
+This has limited the possible variance of the $\log(\DM{gal})$ and $\log(\Len{DM^2/EM})$ priors somewhat, but as illustrated in Fig. \ref{fig:priors}, the relevant physical scales are still well represented.
 The figure shows four samples for each model.
-The morphology of the sky maps illustrate the strong variability in smoothness (i.e. angular correlation lengths) the priors allows.
+The morphology of the sky maps illustrate the strong variability in smoothness the priors allow.
 We also show histograms of the sky values of the four samples and a combined set of 100 sampled sky maps for each model, illustrating the wide range of a priori allowed values, easily encompassing the ranges discussed in Sect. \ref{sec:models}.